sedostheatre/sedos.co.uk/input/shows/2025-dreamgirls.md

 authors: Book and Lyrics by TOM EYEN
 authors2: Music by HENRY KRIEGER
 authors3: ""
-subtitle: "There’s a story behind every dream.
-Dreamgirls chronicles one Motown group's rise from obscurity to superstardom. "
+subtitle: There’s a story behind every dream.
+Dreamgirls chronicles one Motown group's rise from obscurity to superstardom
 showtimes:
   - time: 2025-11-19 19:30
   - time: 2025-11-20 19:30